 The Kingdom hospital in Copenhagen is haunted by a mysterious ambulance that keeps pulling up outside the entrance and then vanishing.
 The arrogant and unpleasant Swedish doctor Stig Helmer has recently taken up a position as consultant neurosurgeon.
 Helmer dismisses one patient Sigurd Drusse as a malingerer but she is a medium and contrives to make her way back into the hospital, drawn by the ghostly voice of a child crying in the elevator shaft.
 Helmer tries to cover up a botched operation but his bullied junior surgeon Jurgen Hook gets copies of the reports and uses them to blackmail Helmer.
 Helmer responds with a plan to use a Haitian zombie serum on Hook.
 Meanwhile, pathology head Professor Bondo wants a diseased hematoma for his research.
 When the family are unwilling to sign the body over to him, he decides the only way is to have the hematoma transplanted into himself.
 Mrs. Drusse finds the ghost is that of young Mary Jensen who was killed in the hospital.
 As she attempts an exorcism, she discovers that Mary is about to reborn as the child that the neurologist Judith has suddenly become pregnant with.

 The Kingdom was a hit Danish tv mini-series.
-It was released to international film festival audiences in two parts of two-and-a-half-hour length.
+It originally aired in four episodes of one hour length and was released to international film festival audiences in two parts of two-and-a-half-hour length.
 The Kingdom was the brainchild of Lars von Trier, the director who had made a big international splash with Zentropa/Europa (1991), before subsequently going into the critical accolades of Breaking the Waves (1996), The Idiots (1998), Dancer in the Dark (2000), Dogville (2003), Manderlay (2005), The Boss Of It All (2006) and Nymphomaniac (2013).
 Lars von Trier is, in this author’s opinion, the most interesting and adventurous director in the world at the moment.

 Fan-edited trailer here:-